persalys/persalys/python/doc/developer_manual/validation/validation.rst

       :align: center

 - click on 'Model definition' button of the diagram: an item 'Definition' appears
-    - add an input and an output, set the formula of y0 to X0
+    - add an input : the 'Design of experiments creation' and 'Probabilistic model definition' buttons of the diagram are enabled
-    - the 'Model evaluation', 'Optimization', 'Design of experiments creation' and 'Probabilistic model definition' buttons of the diagram are enabled
+    - add an output, set its formula to X0 : the 'Model evaluation', 'Optimization', 'Observations' buttons of the diagram are enabled

 - click on the 'Model evaluation' button of the diagram
     - a wizard appears, click on Cancel

+- In the model window : add a second input
+    - the 'Screening' button of the diagram is enabled

+- click on the 'Screening' button of the diagram
+    - a wizard appears, click on Cancel

+- click on the 'Optimization' button of the diagram
+    - a wizard appears, click on Cancel

-- click twice on the 'Design of experiments creation' button of the diagram
+- click on the 'Design of experiments creation' button of the diagram
     - a wizard appears, click on Continue button on the first page
-    - on the second page : select X0, write 20 in the 'Levels' column, click on Finish
+    - on the second page : select X0, set Levels = 20, click on Finish
     - the 'Design of experiments evaluation' button of the diagram is enabled

+- redo the previous action with Levels = 40

 - click on the 'Design of experiments evaluation' button of the diagram
     - a wizard appears, there are 2 items in the combo box in Design of experiments group box, click on Finish, an item 'Evaluation' appears, click on it
     - click on the 'Run' button
     - the 'MetaModel creation' button of the diagram is enabled

-- click on the 'Design of experiments evaluation' button of the diagram
-    - a wizard appears, there is 1 item in the combo box in Design of experiments group box, click on Finish, an item 'Evaluation' appears, click on it
-    - click on the 'Run' button

-- click on the 'Design of experiments evaluation' button of the diagram
-    - an error message appears : 'All the designs of experiments have already been evaluated'

 - click on the 'MetaModel creation' button of the diagram
     - a wizard appears, click on Continue button then on Finish button